 BY NF STUDIO

 Christians in the process of learning about Muslim beliefs and practices may be aware that Sunni Muslims and Shiite Muslims (also known as Shia Muslims) make up the two major sects of Islam.
 If so, it’s helpful to understand how Islam came to be divided into these groups and how their history informs their distinct approaches to the faith today.
 First, it’s important to note that Sunnis and Shiites uphold the same essential beliefs and five pillars of Islam.
-In both sects, individual commitment to Islam can vary from secular to fundamentalist.
+In both sects, you will find individuals whose commitment to Islam ranges vary from quite secular to more fundamentalist.

 Generally speaking, Sunnis and Shiites have different ideas about which aspects of faith should be the primary driving forces in matters of authority, teachings, practices, and rituals.
 Here’s a brief history of Sunni and Shiite origins and how they are manifested in religious practices today

 The Original Schism

 The original schism (split) among Muslims is ancient in origin and mainly political, not religious, in nature.
 After the Prophet Muhammad died in 632, there was disagreement as to who should become the caliph (civil and religious ruler, not prophet, of the Muslim caliphate) and how this should be decided.
 Some thought he should be a qualified leader chosen by the people; some thought he should be a genetic descendant of the prophet—specifically, Muhammad’s cousin and son-in-law Ali.